cbdewolf/cs3980-final/README.md

 ### Applications

 Once you are logged in, you will be sent to the "Applications" page, where you are free to start adding your applications.
-Simply, click the "Add New Application" button, and input the fields to your desire.
+Simply click the "Add New Application" button, and input the fields to your desire.
 Once the application is added, it will display in the table, for example:

 ![image](https://github.com/user-attachments/assets/654e6cdd-f649-4720-9880-2fb3b937fbb3)

-The user is free to edit and delete applications as they please, as well as view the status of their applications at the top, where Total Apps, Applied, Rejected, etc. is displayed.
+The user is free to edit and delete applications as they desired, as well as view the status of their applications at the top, where Total Apps, Applied, Rejected, etc. is displayed.

 ### Companies